deadprocess/vaporwave-theme/README.md

 ## Icon change

-Essentially you open up libre-menu-editor and choose the application, u want to change the icon from.
+Essentially you open up libre-menu-editor and choose the application, you want to change the icon from.
-After that u can click on the symbol tab/the symbol change icon and use my icons (if u want).
+After that you can click on the symbol tab/the symbol change icon and use my icons (if you want).

 ![grafik](https://github.com/user-attachments/assets/ca52820a-4291-4af9-9a62-359174b9dd69)